moore3071/votebot/README.md

 - "beep": Replies "boop"
 - "help": Lists summary of commands

+##Dependencies
+- Java 1.6 or greater (required for clojure)
+- Clojure
+- Leiningen
+- PostgreSQL

 ## Setup
 To get Votebot running, you're going to need to set up a PostgreSQL database for it.